 Network locations were first introduced in Windows Vista.
 At that time, they felt half-baked and confusing to users.
 They were improved in Windows 7 and later on in Windows 8.
 Now they have a simple implementation and they are a very useful way to manage network connections and network sharing.
 Let’s learn together what they are, how they work in all modern versions of Windows and why they are useful:

-What is a Network Location in Windows
+What is a network location in Windows?

-These network locations (or profiles if you would like to call them that way) are useful to people who are very mobile and connect their computers to many networks.
-For example, you could use your work laptop to connect to your company network, take it home at the end of the day, connect to your home network and, during the weekend, travel and connect to free Wi-Fi’s in hotels and coffee shops.
+A network location is a profile that includes a collection of network and sharing settings that get applied to the network you are connected to.
+Based on the network location assigned to your active network connection, features such as file and printer sharing, network discovery and others might be enabled or disabled.
+These network locations (or profiles if you would like to call them that) are useful to people who are very mobile and connect their Windows computers and devices to many networks.
+For example, you could use your work laptop to connect to your company network, take it home at the end of the day, connect to your home network and, during the weekend, travel and connect to free WiFi networks in hotels and airports.

-Network Locations in Windows 7: Home vs Work vs Public
+Network locations in Windows 7: Home vs Work vs Public

 Windows 7 allows you to choose between three types of profiles/network locations:

 - Home network - choose this location when you are connected to your home network or a network with people and devices you fully trust.
 By default, network discovery will be turned on and you will be able to see other computers and devices which are part of the network.
 Also, this will allow other computers from the network to access your computer.
 On home networks you will be also allowed to create or join a HomeGroup.

 - Work network - this profile is good when connecting to the network from your workplace.
 This profile shares the same settings with Home network.
 The only important difference is the fact that it won't allow you to create or join a HomeGroup.